ochococo/Super-Simple-Architecture/README.md

 ### Super Simple Application Architecture you can learn in minutes.

-We believe we should compose software from components.

 > Nobody is really smart enough to program computers.
+>
-> - Steve McConnell (Code Complete 2.0)
+> Steve McConnell (Code Complete 2.0)

-Here's our base expectations from those elements:
+We believe we should compose software from components that are:

 - accurately named,
 - simple,